Open-Speech-EkStep/open-speech-ekstep.github.io/docs/adr.md

 ![ADR](img/crowdsource/adr1.png)

-- Caching and messages layer can be added incrementally
+- Caching and messaging queue layer can be added with small imcremental changes

 #### Positive Consequences